AngeloJacobo/RISC-V/README.md

  - `[BASEREG]` pertains to write access to base register
  - `[MEMORY]` for write access to memory data.

-After executing all instructions, the state of the 32 base registers and relevant memory data are displayed. **To run the simulation via Modelsim, open cmd terminal inside `testbench/scripts/` directory.
+After executing all instructions, the state of the 32 base registers and relevant memory data are displayed.
+ - **To run the simulation via Modelsim, open cmd terminal inside `testbench/scripts/` directory.
 Run this command: `vsim -do sim.do`**
+ - **To run the simulation via Vivado, open cmd terminal inside `testbench/scripts/` directory.
+Run this command: `./sim.sh gui`**

-Below is the resulting output:
+Below is the resulting output of this `rv32i_soc_TB` testbench:

 ```